coderefinery/manuals/contributing.md

 ### Organizer

 Help us organize workshops.
-Handle attendee communication, advertisement, manage helpers, etc.
+Each workshop needs a handfull of different roles to be filled: You can handle attendee communication, advertisement, manage exercise leaders and prepare their onboarding, be HackMD helper, etc.

 ### Create your own lessons in our galaxy